RainbowMoonbeams/eclipsehotkeys/GitHubHelper.md

 git commit -m "write a message" | notes to yourself about changes git push | pushes the file upto GitHub git status | should return "working tree clean" (everything worked as expected)

+Refresh your GitHub page and you'll see the files you uploaded.